 Squash, along with corn and beans, are believed to have originated in Mexico and Central America where they were eaten 7,500 years ago.

-Native Americans shared many varieties of squash with the European settlers, who took the seeds back to their countries.
+Indigenous peoples shared many varieties of squash with the European settlers, who took the seeds back to their countries.
 Today, squash and pumpkins are grown all over the world and are wildly popular in many Eastern European countries.

 - Summer squash is generally divided into four groups—crookneck, zucchini (green and yellow), straightneck, and scallop (pattypan).